rackerlabs/support-how-to/content/cloud-servers/testing-network-services-with-netcat.md

 ### Connection refused

-You'll usually see this response when the service isn&rsquo;t running or a firewall is rejecting the connection.
+You'll usually see this response when the service isn't running or a firewall is rejecting the connection.

 If you haven't already confirmed that the service is running you can